 Tori Tinsley (b.
 1980) received her BFA from the University of Michigan School of Art & Design, her MAAT from the School of the Art Institute of Chicago, and an MFA from the Ernest G. Welch School of Art & Design at Georgia State University.
 Tori is a recipient of a 2016 Joan Mitchell Foundation Painters and Sculptors Grant, a 2016-17 Wathall Fellow, a 2016 City of Atlanta Emerging Artist Award, a City of Atlanta Artist Project Grant, and 2015 Idea Capital Grant.
-Currently, she is a 2016-17 Wathall Fellow and is planning solo exhibitions in Atlanta and Brooklyn, NY.
+Currently, she is planning solo exhibitions in Atlanta and Brooklyn, NY.
 She is a founding member of Atlanta-based Day & Night Projects and Doppler Projects.
 Tori is represented by Hathaway Contemporary Gallery in Atlanta, GA and 19 Karen Contemporary Artspace in Gold Coast, Australia.

 About the work